 - Location: 44-60 Gouger St

-You can’t come to Adelaide and not explore the River Torrens and Linear Park.
+You can’t visit Adelaide and not explore the River Torrens and Linear Park.

 Rent a bike at one of the participating locations (there are several throughout the city) and enjoy a leisurely ride on the 30km long pedestrian and bike path that runs along both sides of the river bank.